Deltares/hydromt/docs/user_guide/model_config.rst

 HydroMT configuration file specifications and conventions:

-- HydroMT will execute each method (i.e. section) in the order it is provided in the ini file.
+- HydroMT will execute each method (i.e. section) in the order it is provided in the .ini file.
 - Methods can be re-used by enumerating the methods by adding a number to the end (without underscore or space!).
   Although this is not enforced in the code, by convention we start enumerating the second call of each method with a number 2, the third call with a number 3 etc.
 - Arguments ending with ``_fn`` (short for filename) are by convention used to set a data source from the data catalog based on its source name, see :ref:`Working with data in HydroMT <get_data>`.

-An example ini file is shown below.
-Note that this ini file does not apply to any supported model plugin.
+An example .ini file is shown below.
+Note that this .ini file does not apply to any supported model plugin.

 .. code-block:: ini